-- Both command line and web-based graphic user interface for administration - Can run as a Windows service or a Linux /etc/init.d script

-- Fully ready to run out of the box without complicated configuration - Supported on most OSes and databases - Log files can be accessed easily through a central web GUI - Easy definition of service classes (VIP jobs, standard jobs, ...) through queues - · Easy integration with schedulers and CLI - Most configuration change are hot-applied, with little to no need for server restarts - Resists most environment failures (database failure, network failure, ...) - Maintenance jobs are integrated (mostly purged) - Can be fully monitored through JMX (a Zabbix template is provided) - Authentication and permissions handling is fully in-box, including an optional PKI to create client certificates.
+- Both command line and web-based graphic user interface for administration - Can run as a Windows service or a Linux /etc/init.d script - Fully ready to run out of the box without complicated configuration - Supported on most OSes and databases - Log files can be accessed easily through a distributed web GUI - Easy definition of service classes (VIP jobs, standard jobs, ...) through queues - Easy integration with schedulers and CLI - · Most configuration change are hot-applied, with little to no need for server restarts - Resists most environment failures (database failure, network failure, ...) - Maintenance jobs are integrated - Can be fully monitored through JMX which make it compatible with most monitoring systems out of the box (a Zabbix template is provided) - Authentication and permissions handling is fully in-box, including an optional PKI to create client certificates.